luismartinezs/keiko-corp/dev.md

 - Minification
 	- Can we reduce number of css files?
 	- Combine scripts into one?
-	- Use minified version of bootstrap
+	- Use minified version of bootstrap DONE
-	- Use the minified version of jQuery
+	- Use the minified version of jQuery DONE
 	- Uglify code

+## Page load times

+Slow 3G connection
+- Initial (DOMContentLoaded / Load in ms): 5.89 / 34.93